 I’m going to write a number of followup articles dealing with all of the issues with dual-boot systems, so subscribe to the feed for updates.

-If you have issues with your dual-boot system, I’d recommend creating a new topic in our Vista forum, and we’ll try and help you.
+If you have issues with your dual-boot system, I’d recommend creating a new topic in our Computer Help forum, and we’ll try and help you.

 If you have issues with using the shrink volume feature, check this article for some tips.